Frequently Asked Questions

 Should I save the tick?

-You can save the tick for identification, but you don’t have to.
+If you wish, you can save the tick for identification and testing.
 There are multiple types of ticks on Martha’s Vineyard.
 We test for tick borne illness, but knowing the kind of tick can help.

 What is doxy and when should I take it?

-Doxycycline is an antibiotic that can be taken to treat Lyme.
+Doxycycline is an antibiotic that can be taken to treat Lyme and other tick-borne illnesses.

 Do you do x-rays/imaging?